 Industrial Relations Record Group

 The Industrial Relations Record Group contains extensive documentation about labor relations issues from significant periods of labor unrest for CF&I employees and management.
 One example of research on this collection is Representation and Rebellion: The Rockefeller Plan at the Colorado Fuel and Iron Company, 1914-1942, by CSU-Pueblo History Professor Dr. Jonathan Rees.
-Below are a few files from the Industrial Relations Sub-series 18.104.22.168, Pre-Unionization Documentation, 1900-1938.
-A complete listing of this sub-series is available on the Rocky Mountain Online Archive.
-The files we selected contain “X-reports,” a series of reports filed by CF&I infiltrators into the union ranks of the CF&I coal mining towns during a 1927-1928 IWW strike.
+Below are a few files from the Industrial Relations Sub-series 220.127.116.11, Pre-Unionization Documentation, 1900-1938.
+The files we selected contain “X-reports,” a series of reports filed by CF&I infiltrators into the union ranks of the CF&I coal mining towns during the 1927-1928 IWW strike.